8 Best Tips On How To Dry Nail Polish Fast!

-If you know that you are short for time or in a rush, opt for lighter and metallic shades of nail polish.
-Lighter and metallic shades are quicker to dry in comparison to darker shades due to their lower pigment levels, enabling you to get on with the rest of your day faster.
+If you know that you are short for time or in a rush, opt for lighter and metallic shade set nail polish from your online beauty supply store.
+Lighter and metallic shades are quicker to dry in comparison to a darker nail color due to their lower pigment levels, enabling you to get on with the rest of your day faster.

 Ice Water Dip:

 Another time-efficient way of drying your nail polish is by gently dipping them in ice-cold water.
 To do this, simply fill a basin or a bowl with some cold water and a few ice cubes.
 Once you have finished painting your nails, place the tips of your fingers into the icy water.

 It is important that you do not knock your nails against each other or anything else when you first place them under the water.
 Hold your wet nails in the water for one to two minutes before taking them out.

 This method can help your nails dry in minimal time due to the exposure to cold elements, thus hardening the nail polish until it is completely dry.

 Blow drying your nails is an effective way to quickly dry your nail polish.
 All you have to do is set your hairdryer to a cool setting and hold the hairdryer a few inches away from your nails.
 It is important that you ensure the air being blown is not too strong in order to avoid smudging or disruption of the top layer.